la2050/archive/_projects/2015/ciclavia-the-route-to-las-future.md

    - Weingart East Los Angeles YMCA Southeast Rio Vista YMCA
    - Westlake South Neighborhood Council
    - Wilshire United Methodist Church
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- As shown in the detailed Budget below, the total direct Project Cost (not including staffing) to produce and implement four CicLAvia events in 2016 is
-  $611,507 with $100,000 from LA2050 and the additional $511,507 costs supported
-  by foundation grants and gifts, government agency sources, individual and organizational donations.
-The majority of expenses are related to traffic management; expenses to set up, coordinate and construct the hubs at each event and for communications and security.
-LA2050 funding will be contributing to all cost categories in the Budget provided below at a rate of 16% of the total budget.
-84% of the total budget will come from other sources.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- 2016 CicLAvia Budget for 4 Events
-   Hub Expenses: $135,600
-   Insurance: $60,000
-   Parking Lots: $16,000
-   Permits: $2,000
-   Fliers, Notices & Cards (for individuals): $47,500 Production Supplies(Misc-Cable Ties, etc.): $5,000
-   Radios and Sound Rentals: $6,250
-   Route Programming: $35,500
-   Security Services: $4,000
-   Signs and Banners (for the public): $28,000
-   Traffic Management: $213,500
-   Volunteer Supervisors: $35,357
-   Volunteer Supplies: $20,000
-   Volunteer Expenses - Other: $2,800
-   TOTAL 2016 CicLAvia Budget: $611,507
-   LA2050 Grant Funding: $100,000 (16% of total budget)
-   Funding from other Sources: $511,507 (84% of total budget) How do you plan to scale the success of your proposal?: >- The goal of CicLAvia is to gradually increase the frequency of the events from four times per year to one per month.
+How do you plan to scale the success of your proposal?: >- The goal of CicLAvia is to gradually increase the frequency of the events from four times per year to one per month.
 In order to deliver more CicLAvias to